352Media/flexMenu/README.md

 (boolean, defaults to 'true')
 Should we absolutely position the popup?
 Usually this is a good idea.
 That way, the popup can appear over other content and spill outside a parent that has overflow: hidden set.
 If you want to do something different from this in CSS, just set this option to false.

+###popupClass
+(string, defaults to '')
+If this is set, this class will be added to the popup

 ##License

 flexMenu is licensesed under the MIT License, and is free for commercial or personal use.